samsniderheld/burger_generator/readme.md

-# README Documentation for Generate_SDXL.py
+# README Documentation for Burger Generator

 ## Overview

+This repos is an R&D directory designed to generate large numbers of burger images via SDXL and inpating.

-`Generate_SDXL.py` is a Python script designed for bulk generation of burger images.
+`Generate_SDXL.py` is a Python script designed to demonstrate all the elements of the repo.
 It combines various ingredients, both standard and random, to create a diverse set of burger samples.
 The script is capable of enforcing a specific ratio of standard to random ingredients and can incorporate special templates for specific ingredients like an extra patty.

 ## Features
 - **Variable Sample Generation:** Generates a user-defined number of burger samples.